-The combined LET and HET fields of view are to cover $\geq \pi/2$ sr in both the sunward and anti-sunward directions (see LET-1 example below)
+The combined LET and HET fields of view are to cover $\ge \pi/2$ sr in both the sunward and anti-sunward directions (see LET-1 example below)

-- The geometry factor and directional coverage of each of the 25 sectors within each cone will be determined with a Monte Carlo calculation taking into account the pointing directions of the three telescopes relative to the spacecraft and Sun and any obstructions. - The relative geometry factors of each sector can be validated in-flight during the decay phase of SEP events when energetic particles become nearly isotropic in the rest frame of the solar wind
+- The geometry factor and directional coverage of each of the 25 sectors within each cone will be determined with a Monte Carlo calculation taking into account the pointing directions of the three telescopes relative to the spacecraft and Sun and any obstructions. - The relative geometry factor of each sector can be validated in-flight during the decay phase of SEP events when solar energetic particles become nearly isotropic in the solar wind rest frame.